 - all Compile the entire package.
 This is the default target in Automake-generated Makefiles, but it does not need to be the default in third-party Makefiles. - distdir Copy files to distribute into '\$(distdir)', before a tarball is constructed.
-Of course this target is not required if the no-dist option (see Chapter 17 [Options], page 117) is used.
+Of course this target is not required if the no-dist option (see Chapter 17 [Options], page 118) is used.

-The variables '\$(top_distdir)' and '\$(distdir)' (see Section 14.3 [The dist Hook], page 98) will be passed from the outer package to the subpackage when the distdir target is invoked.
-These two variables have been adjusted for the directory that is being recursed into, so they are ready to use.
+The variables ' $(top_distdir)$ ' and '(distdir)' (see Section 14.3 [The dist Hook], page 98) will be passed from the outer package to the subpackage when

 '''

+directory that is being recursed into, so they are ready to use.

 install

 install-data

 install-exec

 uninstall

 Install or uninstall files (see Chapter 12 [Install], page 94).

 install-dvi

 install-html

 install-info

 install-ps

 install-pdf

 Install only some specific documentation format (see Section 11.1 [Texinfo],

 page 91).

 installdirs

 Create install directories, but do not install any files.

+check

+installcheck

+Check the package (see Chapter 15 [Tests], page 101).

+mostlyclean

+clean

+distclean

+maintainer-clean

+Cleaning rules (see Chapter 13 [Clean], page 96).

+dvi

+pdf

+ps

+info

+Build the documentation in various formats (see Section 11.1 [Texinfo],

+html

+page 91).

+tags

+Build TAGS and CTAGS (see Section 18.1 [Tags], page 122).

+ctags

 '''